digidem/comapeo-core/docs/guides/media-server.md

 const svgBlob = await fs.readFile('/path/to/my/icon/plant.svg')

 // Then create an icon (this one has multiple variants in this case)
-// Note that pixelDensity does not matter for SVG const plantIconId = await project.$icons.create({
+// Note that pixel density does not matter for SVG const plantIconId = await project.$icons.create({
   name: 'plant',
   variants: [